-Until 2020, this was the last place where vehicles can go.
+Until early 2020, this was the last place where vehicles can go.
 Recently concrete blocks were being laid out until the base of Tadiandamol.
 If that gets done, the vehicles can go all the way up till the base.

 Section 2: Nalknad Palace to Base of Tadiandamol

 GPS coordinates of Nalknad Palace: 12°14’07.7″N 75°38’23.7″E